dotnet/AspNetCore.Docs/aspnetcore/fundamentals/error-handling.md

 [!code-csharp[](error-handling/samples/2.x/ErrorHandlingSample/Startup.cs?name=snippet_StatusCodePagesWithRedirect)]

 The URL template can include a `{0}` placeholder for the status code, as shown in the example.
-If the URL template starts with a tilde (~), the tilde is replaced by the app's `PathBase`.
+If the URL template starts with `~` (tilde), the `~` is replaced by the app's `PathBase`.
 If you point to an endpoint within the app, create an MVC view or Razor page for the endpoint.
 For a Razor Pages example, see *Pages/StatusCode.cshtml* in the [sample app](https://github.com/dotnet/AspNetCore.Docs/tree/master/aspnetcore/fundamentals/error-handling/samples).

 This method is commonly used when the app: